-Glenohumeral (shoulder) arthritis occurs when the protective cartilage covering the ends of the bones at the shoulder joint, the glenoid (socket of the shoulder joint) and the humeral head (ball of the shoulder joint on the end of the upper arm bone), wears out.
-This cartilage wears out from excessive joint loading over time in patients genetically susceptible to arthritis or following injury.
-Shoulder pain and limitations occur as the worn bony ends of the joint grind together and cause mechanical symptoms and inflammation.
+Glenohumeral (shoulder) arthritis occurs when the protective cartilage on the surface of the glenoid (socket of the shoulder joint) and the humeral head (ball of the shoulder joint of the upper arm) wears out.
+This cartilage surface breaks down from genetic susceptibility, excessive joint loading over time, or following injury.
+As a result, shoulder pain and limitations occur as the worn ends of the bones in the joint grind together, deform, and cause inflammation and symptoms.

-X-ray showing superior migration of the humerus due to rotator cuff arthropathy.
+X-ray showing loss of the acromiohumeral distance due to rotator cuff arthropathy.

-The most common indication for a reverse total shoulder arthroplasty is painful rotator cuff arthropathy (shoulder arthritis plus a large rotator cuff tear).
+The most common indication for a reverse total shoulder arthroplasty is painful rotator cuff arthropathy (shoulder arthritis with a large rotator cuff tear).
 Significant or massive rotator cuff tears that are left untreated can result in the humeral head migrating upward and moving closer to the acromion (roof of the shoulder joint).
 This abnormal position causes the cartilage covering the bony surfaces to deteriorate (arthritis), often resulting in significant pain and physical limitations.
-Other indications that warrant a reverse total shoulder arthroplasty are those patients with painful range of motion associated with large or irreparable rotator cuff tears or severe fractures of the proximal humerus in older patients.
+Reverse total shoulder arthroplasty is also indicated for patients with pain associated with large irreparable rotator cuff tears or severe fractures of the proximal humerus in older patients.